The Right Way to Establish ITSM Accountability

 Defining metrics not only lets individuals know what to measure and monitor, but also allows IT leaders to assign accountability for each facet of the larger business objective.

 Establishing accountability in IT for priority metrics, and setting clear expectations/consequences

-Identifying priority metrics and KPIs is not enough on its own.
+Identifying priority metrics and Key Performance Indicators (KPIs) is not enough on its own.
 Someone must be given the role of being accountable for that metric.
 Ensure that the right person is being given responsibility, too.
 Sometimes, for example, the team with ownership of a specific IT domain is different from the response team, leading to a disconnect in priorities and visibility of the problem.

 Anyone accountable for a metric must be able to claim ownership over their goal of improving it.
 This includes the autonomy needed to choose team members, suggest process modifications based on data feedback, and potentially even forge new processes.

 “Governance enables the creation of a setting in which others can manage their tasks effectively,” writes one ITIL expert resource, meaning that individuals can only reasonably manage that which they have some control over.